yasha-user/trending-api-64/README.md

 The real case is it is alive and kicking and bugs are rare

 # about bugs
+0.0 : Submodules are destroyed cli and im working on fixing it
 1: When you search by name it sometimes failes to find some letters in particular names.

 2: When you call fsync function from cli: